MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-no-internet-connection.md

 ---
-title: Error: No Internet connection detected on this machine.
+title: Error "No Internet connection detected on this machine".
-description: Resolves a "no Internet connection" error when you try to install Visual Studio. ms.date: 04/19/2022
+description: Resolves a "no Internet connection" error when you try to install Visual Studio. ms.date: 04/20/2022
 author: jasonchlus
 ms.author: jasonchlus
 ms.reviewer: terry.g.lee